 Mrs. Kathleen Downing

+Reading is part of the homework every week.
+We have many resources in the classroom; students are surrounded by so many things that will help them become better readers, but practice at home is still essential!
 Comprehension skills covered include drawing conclusions, making inferences, summarizing, and sequencing.
 We will continue our work on close reading of informational texts that all students worked on last year.
 We will work on citing evidence from these texts to better understand what we are reading.

 Spelling is new to second grade students.
 Every Monday we have a pre-test of 12 words and 8 challenge words that are also the vocabulary words in reading.
 This pretest is merely to gauge what each student already knows.
 Then, throughout the week, we will be practicing how to spell these words.
 Students should be practicing at home as well; the list goes home in homework on Monday.
 We have the spelling posttest on the last day of the week.
 Many weeks, the spelling words may seem easy, but that is because we are really working on phonics skills that can be transferred to spelling more complex words later on.

 Writing and Grammar

 Second graders are encouraged to write more independently and to rely less on others to help with spelling, ideas, and mechanics.
 We have journals that we write in each week.
 We also study three different forms of writing (opinion, informational, and narrative).
 Students are expected to edit their own work more frequently.
 We also publish our writing in the form of a class book in the winter or spring.
 Each second grader also has a spelling dictionary that they use in their writing.
 Grammar skills that are focused on this year include nouns, verbs, and adjectives.